Gladson-Samuel-S/notes/README.md

 # notes
-Learning - notes web app with react -redux and RTK query
+Learning notes web app with react-redux and RTK query